ExceLint/ExceLint-addin/README.md

 - To **test,** browse to [https://0.0.0.0:3000/index.html](https://0.0.0.0:3000/index.html).
 You should see an ExceLint logo and a (perpetual) "Initializing" spinner.
+This should allow Excel to connect to the add-in.

 - To **exit** the container, simply type ^C (Ctl-C).